We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-The $400 Beam is lacking a few home audio features, most notably Dolby Atmos, which is currently a popular option for mimicking surround sound in sound bars.
-If you’re looking for immersive sound that comes from every angle, then this probably isn’t the choice for you.
+The $449 Sonos Beam is lacking a few home audio features, most notably Dolby Atmos, which is currently a popular option for mimicking surround sound in a Bluetooth soundbar (Note: the newer Gen 2 version adds Dolby Atmos while keeping most everything else the same).
+If you’re looking for an immersive sound that comes from every angle, then this probably isn’t the choice for you.

 In terms of pure sound, however, the aforementioned crisp and clean performance still applies.
 Explosions in the Fast and Furious movies I watched sounded impressive, while the dialog in the other Fast and Furious movies I watched was clear and precise.

-One hiccup I ran into during setup was getting the Beam to work with my TV remote.
+One hiccup I ran into during setup was getting this Sonos soundbar to work with my TV remote.
 I use an LG TV, which doesn’t use an infrared remote, but rather a clicker that syncs via Bluetooth for additional features.
 Setting up volume control with a typical IR TV remote is easy, but I had to chop through a few extra steps with a little trial and error before I got things working.